chkr1011/HA4IoT/README.md

 <img src="https://github.com/chkr1011/CK.HomeAutomation/blob/feature/ManagementConsole/Documentation/Screens/1.11.0/MC_SplashScreen.png?raw=true" width="100%">
 <img style="margin:25px" src="https://github.com/chkr1011/CK.HomeAutomation/blob/master/Documentation/Images/Overview_4to3.png?raw=true" width="100%">

 HA4IoT (Home Automation for IoT) is the first SDK for Home Automation using Windows 10 IoT Core and a Raspberry Pi 2.
-It is a private real live project which covers many Home Automation purposes.
+It is a private real life award-winning project which covers many Home Automation purposes.

 > This brilliant project explores uncharted home-automation territory; it even includes a cat litterbox controller, which detects the cat and channels the air into an outdoor flue!
 Be sure to check out the whole hack; it's an incredible embedded system with extensive wiring built right into the house.
 >